AcademySoftwareFoundation/OpenTimelineIO/docs/design/editorial_design.md

     | ------------------------------------------- |

     ---
-    2 - Item is contained by track item
+    2 - Item is contained by track item "A"

             [0        C         40]
     0       |                                     N